ufkesjp/CostingSolver/README.md

 ## Objectives
 1. Determine the cost of each part after receiving updated kit pricing from the supplier.
-2. Minimize price variance (Purchase Price - Cost).
+2. Minimize price variance where price variance = purchase price - cost.